songxuy/Vite-demo/README.md

 # Vite-demo

-* a demo of useing Vite
+* a demo of using Vite